kausikk/discordyt/README.md

 ## Notes
 TODO:
 - do binary search in find()
-- change guild state to store channel id as string instead of *string
 - unhandlded json encode/decodes
 - rename *_consts.go files
 - add state handling to the start of Gateway methods